August-Light/August-Light.github.io/_portfolio/DiamondRush.md

 # Reflection

-The structure of code is too messy: too many global variables, low readability, and magic numbers appearing everywhere.
+The structure of code is too messy: too many global variables, poor readability, and magic numbers appearing everywhere.
 Looking back, I would now restructure the code with classes, encapsulate state management, and separate the behind logic from display functions.

 # Source Code